palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 ## Consequences

+### Data Compression and Disk Usage

+// TODO (jkong): Verify figures
+We observe that transactions2 requires substantially less disk space than transactions1.
+Empirically, we stored start/commit timestamp pairs for numbers from ``1`` to ``1,000,000,000`` inclusive on a Cassandra cluster with 3 nodes and RF 3 for both schemes.
+The commit timestamps were between ``1`` and ``100`` higher than the start timestamps.
+We found that the amount of disk space used in transactions1 was about 30 GB, while that for transactions2 was about 3 GB.
+This is probably because our new physical schema is more compact; in particular, the delta encoding works well.

+Further to the more compact raw data, we also tuned Cassandra to use longer chunks for ``_transactions2`` (64 KB) than ``_transactions`` (4 KB), which may improve compression further (though we have not quantified this).

 ### Write Performance

 Transactions2 has only been deployed at Cassandra deployments so far, so this section assumes Cassandra.